vivek6923/NodeJS_auth/README.md

 # NodeJS_auth

-1) To run the app , make sure you have running mongoDB server locally ,
+1) To run the app , make sure you have running mongoDB server locally (localhost),
 2) Go to the project directory run command(for server dependencies) : npm install
 3) Then, run command : cd client
 4) Then , run command (for client dependencies): npm install